 In my mid-twenties I took a detour and spent a few years in the Toronto cast of Phantom of the Opera.
 Inspired by Broadway once again, I turned to writing and performing in my own shows.
 These showcased songs from the great American Songbook.
 I toured those shows in Ontario, Alberta and British Columbia.

 After a move to Victoria in 2005 I explored teaching voice to the next generation of singers.
 I found that teaching students to sing was not enough.
 Why?
 I realized that singers often had many personal issues that blocked them.
 Tied up on the inside, their voice couldn’t come out.
 They needed support.
 Armed with that inspiration, I studied and become a Certified Life Coach.
 I love mentoring singers, not only in their performance craft, but also in the art of living as a freelance performer.
 Since then I’ve enjoyed an ever growing private practise as a coach helping all sorts of people, not just performers, get unstuck and moving again.
-In 2015 I started working with Sheryl MacKay at CBC Radio One’s North By Northwest, and I can be heard monthly as her in house life coach and wellness columnist.
+For eighteen months I was heard across British Columbia CBC Radio One’s North By Northwest, as a life coach and wellness columnist.
 I also am a regular clinician for young artists with Opera Nuvoa, Opera Workshop with St. Andrews By the Sea and The Canadian Opera Company Ensemble.

-In 2010 I found myself in Vancouver singing in the terrific opera, Nixon in China.
+In 2010 I found myself in Vancouver singing in the tremendous opera, Nixon in China.
 While I was on my way to a costume fitting one morning, I had a chance meeting on the boulevard, outside of CBC Vancouver.
 That chance meeting and several auspicious coincidences later I realized my dream to work as an on air personality at CBC.
 It has been the most satisfying work I have ever done.
-I’m currently the regular guest host for Saturday Afternoon at the Opera and In Concert on CBC radio 2.
-From my experiences as a host, I’ve moved into being a writer and creator of radio documentary for CBC Radio One and Two on shows like Tapestry, The Sunday Edition, The Doc Project and North By Northwest.
+Since then I’ve been heard as the regular guest host for Saturday Afternoon at the Opera and In Concert on CBC radio 2.
+With support from several producers at CBC I’ve grown into a creator of radio documentary and tape/talks for CBC Radio One on shows like The Current, Tapestry, The Sunday Edition, The Doc Project and North By Northwest.

-Currently, I live in Victoria BC with my two teenaged children, Clara and Fletcher, and my husband Mike.
+Currently, I live in Victoria BC with my two practically grown up kids, Clara and Fletcher, my husband Mike, our aging Portuguese Water dog Hudson, and my mom even has a suite here now.
 My life is a sweet juggle of old passions and new inspiring projects.

 The Official Version of the Biography (for the linear thinkers in the crowd)